 - Questioning during observation

 - Structured oral and written questioning

+- On-line questioning

 - Set tasks and scenarios

-- Task based work activity
+- Task based work activity such as projects/assignments

-Assessment is generally carried out in the candidate's place of work but where this is not possible assessment can be carried out in a training environment but the situation should reflect a real work environment as far as possible.
+Assessment of practical activities is generally carried out in the candidate's place of work but where this is not possible assessment can be carried out in a training environment but the situation should reflect a real work environment as far as possible.
 Use of simulation must be agreed with the External Verifier first.

-Industry has agreed that the average length of time normally taken to achieve the Supply Chain Management Modern Apprenticeship framework at SCQF level 7 and demonstrate competence will be 12 months.
+Industry has agreed that the average length of time normally taken to achieve the Supply Chain Management Technical Apprenticeship framework at SCQF level 9 and demonstrate competence will be 12 months.